-- Points will be awarded as follows: 1st = 20, 2nd = 17, 3rd = 15, 4th= 14, 5th = 13 and so on down to 15th= 3 points.
-Everyone else weighing in fish will receive 2points.
-Anyone who is blank and attends the weigh in will be awarded 1 point.
-An additional 2 points will be awarded to the angler who weighs in the heaviest fish.
-If two or more anglers weigh in heaviest fish of equal weight they will be awarded 2 points each.
+- Points will be awarded as follows: 1st = X (where X is the number of anglers entered in each competition), 2nd = X – 2, 3rd = X – 4, 4th = X – 5, 5th = X – 6 and so on down to zero points.
+An additional 1 point will be awarded to the angler who weighs in the heaviest fish.
+If two or more anglers weigh in heaviest fish of equal weight they will be awarded 1 point each.
 In each of the bank and boat leagues, the final points score will be counted from one less than the total number of competitions, with the lowest score being discarded, to decide the champions.
 The league scores will then be combined to determine the Club Champion.
 The Junior Championship Trophy will be awarded to the highest placed junior member and the Senior Championship Trophy to the highest placed senior member (65+).
 Ties in league and club championship placings will be resolved using highest individual competition placings.
 If ties cannot be resolved in this way, trophies will be shared and held over an equal period.

 - Any DFFA member fishing from an Association boat on Association water, using a legal method, may enter a Brown Trout for the Castle Trophy.